 Annual Real Estate Business Plan

-The “Business Plan (Annual)” tab is where you’ll analyze and forecast all of the most important sales and income metrics for your business.
+The “Business Plan (Annual)” tab is where you’ll analyze and forecast all of the most important sales and income metrics for your real estate company.

 The left column holds all the actual numbers for your business in the current year.
 If you are using Quickbooks Online for your business expenses, you can copy over your information here.
 Otherwise, you’ll need to go through bank and credit card statements and categorize your expenses before manually inputting them.

 The spreadsheet consists of editable green data cells and white data cells, which indicate numbers that have been calculated by the Excel formulas.
 You don’t need to change the data in the white cells unless there’s a specific reason.

 There are five main categories included under the Business Plan (Annual) tab: